 Roadside Emergency Kits for Cars and Trucks

-Whether you are taking a quick trip to the store or driving across the country a roadside emergency can happen at any time to even the best of drivers.
-From a flat tire, an overheating car, or running out of gas, having a basic emergency kit can reduce stress and help you get back on the road faster.
+Whether you are taking a quick trip to the store or driving across the country, a roadside emergency can happen at any time to even the best of drivers.
+From a flat tire, an overheated car, or running out of gas, having a basic emergency kit can reduce stress and help you get back on the road faster.

 Even for those with roadside assistance coverage, keeping a roadside emergency kit in their vehicle should be a priority.
-Response times for roadside-assistance may vary depending on weather, traffic, and any other number of variables and having your own roadside emergency kit will help you until further assistance arrives on the scene.
+Response times for roadside-assistance may vary depending on weather, traffic, and any other number of variables and having your own emergency kit will help you until further assistance arrives on the scene.

-It is also important to periodically check your roadside kit monthly to ensure that everything works properly and is up to date.
+It is also important to periodically check your kit.
+I recommend checking your supplies monthly to ensure that everything works properly and is up to date.
 Having a flat spare tire is not going to help you when you end up on the roadside with a flat tire.

 Basic Roadside Kit: